grafana/grafana/docs/sources/panels/visualizations/annotations.md

 ### Show time

-Use this option to show or hide the time the annotation was created
+Use this option to show or hide the time the annotation creation time.

 ### Show Tags